 Though on social media I post under Power BI Guy, this, shockingly, isn’t my birth name.
 I’m Ben Ferry, and thanks for taking the time to read a bit about who I am.

 I was Born and raised in Whitley Bay, a coastal town in North East England.
 Aged 23 I made a permanent move to Berlin in the summer of 2006, after having spent a lot of time in the city in my early 20s.

 Power BI is my job, but I am lucky enough to think of it also as my hobby.
 I create YouTube videos about Power BI as frequently as I have time for, but also do a weekly live stream with people who work with Power BI and data.
-As you may have already seen on this site, I have an FPL Report which is widely used by the Fantasy Premier League community.

 I have lived and worked in Berlin since 2006.
 My career path has most certainly been an unusual one.
 Studying History and Politics, working as a Flight Attendant, in a bank, a small IT company, and in a data entry position before discovering Power BI.

 After I discovered Power BI back in 2016 my career trajectory changed dramatically, as I dedicated a huge amount of time and energy into the tool and general data analysis skills.